Who should take the exam?

 Can exam results be given over the phone?

 No. Exam results notifications are sent via email and examinees will need to login to their certification record (using the email and password we have on file) to access the results.
 Results will not be given over the phone or sent by fax.

 Will the exam results be sent to anyone else?

 For candidates taking the Fundamentals or Professional Practice Exams as part of their Agronomy or Soil Science certification requirements, the results will be emailed directly to the individual.
 The Soils Board is notified of your exam results.

 For candidates taking the Fundamentals or Professional Practice Exams as part of state licensing requirements, the results will be emailed to the state board and then forwarded to the exam participant.
-Except for Texas, which requires the individual to notify the board of their exam results.
+Except for South Carolina, Tennessee and Texas, that require the individual to notify the board of their exam results.

 Is an appeal of my exam results possible?

 Appeal processes are handled by the Soils Board or by the state in which you are applying for licensure.